-As of March 31, 2012, we had \$40.6 million in cash and cash equivalents, and our net assets totaled \$140.8 million.
+As of June 30, 2012, we had \$27.6 million in cash and cash equivalents, and our net assets totaled \$141.6 million.
 We believe that our current cash and cash equivalents on hand, our available SBA leverage and our anticipated cash flows from operations will be adequate to meet our cash needs for our daily operations for at least the next 12 months.
-We intend to generate additional cash primarily from future offerings of securities, future borrowings as well as cash flows from operations, including income earned from investments in our portfolio companies and, to a lesser extent, from the temporary investment of cash in U.S. government securities and other high-quality debt investments that mature in one year or less.
+We intend to generate additional cash primarily from future offerings of securities, future borrowings as well as cash flows from operations, including income earned from investments in our portfolio companies.
 On both a short-term and long-term basis, our primary use of funds will be investments in portfolio companies and cash distributions to our stockholders.